zzonyo/trust-docs-test/source/index.html.md

 - Only if a user has positions of a single token and has no open orders, the leverage is available to be switched flexibly.

+- The interface limits the number of requests to 3 times/second.

 ###  Request Parameter

 | **Parameter Name**                | **Mandatory** | **Type**  | **Desc**             | **Value Range**       |